 - Unusually high revenue and low expenses at times that can’t be explained by seasonality.

-- Operating results that are highly sensitive to economic factors, like inflation, interest rates and unemployment.
+- Operating results that are highly sensitive to economic factors, such as inflation, interest rates, and unemployment.

 Financial Statement Fraud Detection

-The primary responsibility for detection of financial statement fraud resides with company management.
-Prevention of fraud is most effective with a strong team consisting of an audit committee comprising internal and external auditors and a board of directors who set a tone for ethics at the organization.
+The primary responsibility for the detection of financial statement fraud resides with company management.
+Prevention of fraud is most effective with a strong team consisting of an audit committee comprising internal and external auditors and a board of directors that sets a tone for ethics at the organization.
 Auditing standards establish that auditors have a responsibility to reach a reasonable assurance that financial statements are clear of misstatement due to either error or fraud.
-The auditors’ responsibilities are to appropriately identify, assess and respond to fraud risks, using the many tools and techniques at their disposal.
+The auditors’ responsibilities are to appropriately identify, assess, and respond to fraud risks, using the many tools and techniques at their disposal.

 Financial Statement Fraud Examples

-According to the 2020 global fraud study conducted by the ACFE, the median loss for financial statement fraud is $954,000.
-However, in the best-known examples of this genre of white-collar crime, the losses can add up to hundreds of million dollars.
+According to the ACFE’s 2024 global fraud study, financial statement fraud is the costliest type of occupational fraud, with a median loss of $766,000.
+However, in the best-known examples of this genre of white-collar crime, the losses can add up to hundreds of millions of dollars.

-For example, in the Tyco International scandal of 2002, former company CEO and chairman Dennis Kozlowski and former corporate chief financial officer Mark Swartz stole as much as $600 million from the company.
-They conspired to overstate reported financial results, smoothing those reported earnings and hiding extraordinary amounts of senior executive compensation from investors.
+For example, in the Tyco International scandal of 2002, former company CEO and chairman Dennis Kozlowski and former corporate CFO Mark Swartz stole as much as $600 million from the company.
+They conspired to overstate reported financial results, smoothing those reported earnings, and hiding extraordinary amounts of senior executive compensation from investors.
 These top executives spent millions of dollars of company money on personal expenses, covering their tracks by limiting the scope of internal audits and bypassing the firm’s legal department when filing disclosure documents with the SEC.
 Both men served time in prison.

 The Enron scandal, which surfaced in 2001, revealed that America’s seventh-largest company was involved in corporate corruption and fraudulent accounting practices, eventually leading to bankruptcy.
 Shareholders lost $74 billion and employees lost their jobs and billions in pension benefits.
 Executives of the firm committed many layers of financial fraud.
 One example was their misuse and manipulation of a cost accounting method called mark-to-market, which permitted the company to log estimated profits as actual profits.
-The company would build an asset — for example, a power plant — and immediately claim projected profits on its books even though the asset had yet to earn a dime.
-If the revenue on the asset was less than the projected amount, the company would transfer it to an off-the-books corporation where the loss would not be noticed, allowing Enron to write off unprofitable activities without hurting its bottom line.
+The company would build an asset—for example, a power plant—and immediately claim projected profits on its books, even though the asset had yet to earn a dime.
+If the revenue on the asset was less than the projected amount, the company would transfer it to an off-the-books corporation where the loss wouldn’t be noticed, allowing Enron to write off unprofitable activities without hurting its bottom line.
 By hiding its losses, Enron projected an image of solvency and success that was incompatible with its true fiscal situation.

 7 Tips to Prevent Financial Statement Fraud

-Institute strong internal controls.
-The first and most important step is to institute strong internal accounting controls.
-Key to this is segregation of duties, which involves dividing responsibility for bookkeeping, deposits, reporting and auditing between different people to reduce the temptation and opportunities to commit fraud.
-Keep unauthorized personnel out of the accounting system by using passwords, lockouts and electronic access logs.
-Perform accounting reconciliations on a regular basis to ensure that accounting system balances match up with external sources, like banking statements and customer records.
+- Institute strong internal controls: The first and most important step to preventing financial statement fraud is to institute strong internal accounting controls.
+Key to this is segregation of duties, which involves dividing responsibility for bookkeeping, deposits, reporting, and auditing among different people to reduce the temptation and opportunities to commit fraud.
+Keep unauthorized personnel out of the accounting system by using passwords, lockouts, and electronic access logs.
+Perform accounting reconciliations on a regular basis to verify that accounting system balances match up with external sources, like banking statements and customer records.
+These practices will help thwart attempts to commit fraud. that accounting system balances match up with external sources, like banking statements and customer records.
 These practices will help thwart attempts to commit fraud.

-Perform periodic audits of financial statements.
-Companies should regularly test their financial statements for accuracy to make sure their internal controls are effectively preventing fraud.
+- Perform periodic audits of financial statements: Companies should regularly assess their financial statements for accuracy to make sure their internal controls are effectively preventing fraud.
 A deep dive into the financial information can surface weaknesses in the internal controls that lead to corrective measures.
-When employees know an external auditor will be reviewing their work, they are less likely to stray from the honest path.
+When employees know an external auditor will be reviewing their work, they’re less likely to stray from the honest path.

-Use enterprise resource planning (ERP) accounting software.
-An ERP system automates accounting operations, streamlining accounts receivable, accounts payable and cash management.
+- Use ERP accounting software: An ERP system automates accounting operations, linking billing, accounts receivable, accounts payable, and cash management.
 The system enforces segregation of duties and strict approval mechanisms, which help prevent unauthorized transactions.
 Taking the human variable out of these processes reduces the points of vulnerability where would-be fraudsters could wreak havoc.

-Establish an internal hotline/reporting system.
-According to the ACFE, in 2020 companies with hotlines detected fraud at a much higher rate than those without (49% compared to 31%).
-Instituting a formal fraud reporting system empowers all employees to participate in fraud prevention.
+- Establish a tip hotline/reporting system: According to the ACFE, tips from employees, vendors, or customers are the No. 1 way fraud is detected.
+Instituting a formal fraud reporting system, either by phone, email, or web, empowers participation in fraud prevention.
 Making it anonymous eliminates the fear of reprisals that could hold a potential whistleblower back from reporting malfeasance.

 How Accounting Software Can Help